 The Japanese government regulates all form of gambling inside the country.
 Most Western-style games were completely outlawed for a long time, but recent legislation has changed that and now Japan is now set to develop a potentially massive domestic casino industry.

-The following websites all accept customers from Japan and allow you to hold your account balance in yen.
+The following online betting sites all accept bettors from Japan and allow you to hold your account balance in yen.
 These sites are based out of other countries where online gambling is fully legal.
 So even though the government of Japan does not approve of these sites, they operate according to the laws where they are located.

 Best Japanese Betting Sites